How can I copyright or otherwise protect my images online?

 HTML Table solution

 Below are some additional simple solution in helping to protect your images online by using traditional HTML tables.
-In the first example below the image is protected by a small 5x6 pixel image that is transparent and stretched over the top of the image we wish to protect, which is being used as the table background image.
-If a user was to right-click the image and save the image it would save the small dot.gif image and not the image you wish to protect.
+In the first example below the image is protected by a small 5x6 pixel image that is transparent and stretched over the top of the image we want to protect, which is being used as the table background image.
+If a user was to right-click the image and save the image it would save the small dot.gif image and not the image you want to protect.
 Below is a working example of this technique.

 Below is the source code used to create the above example.